Pitt County school board rejects proposed virtual start to school: Students to return to classrooms Wednesday

-Thousands of the county’s public schools students will be able to return to the classroom on Wednesday after a 5-4 vote against an all-virtual start.
+Thousands of the county’s public schools students returned to the classroom on this week after a 5-4 vote against an all-virtual start.

 “The amount of infection that is going to be going through those doors tomorrow, you cannot argue, it’s much higher than it was previously, and we were already strained to the max before Christmas,” Smith said. “… We are doing our staff a disservice if we don’t consider it, and we are doing our students a disservice if we don’t consider it.”